 - The student defendant has the right to appeal the decision of guilt or any sanction resulting from it to the Chancellor of the College by submitting a written appeal within four (4) working days of the decision of the Committee.

-The Vice Chancellor for Academic Affairs is responsible for the administration of discipline involving the academic setting.
-The Vice Chancellor for Student Services is responsible for administration of discipline for all non-academic classes, as well as administration of discipline for College Transition Programs.
+The Vice Chancellor for Student Services is responsible for administration of student discipline including, but not limited to all academic misconduct cases and student discipline for College Transition Programs.

 Initiation of Discipline Proceedings